 The Washington state health insurance exchange is called Washington Healthplanfinder.
 Before the ACA, 14.5 percent of Washingtonians were uninsured.
 Since the introduction of Washington Healthplanfinder, the percent of Washingtonians without health insurance has dropped to 7.3!
 Those who are uninsured tend to be the following:

 Between the ages of 18 and 34

 Caucasian or Hispanic

-243 thousand people have enrolled for health insurance through Washington Healthplanfinder.
+Almost 200 thousand people enrolled for health insurance through Washington Healthplanfinder last year.

 The Washington State Health Insurance Exchange

 Washington Healthplanfinder is where eligible people throughout the state can find subsidized ACA plans.
 Open Enrollment for 2020 in Washington begins November 1 and ends December 15.
 Your coverage will start January 1.
 This sign up window is the exact same as the window given on the federal exchange!

 Washingtonians are charged a monthly fee to help fund Washington Healthplanfinder.
 Last year, the fee was reduced by 55 percent to $3.36 and will remain the same this year.

 Like all other state exchanges, each plan on Washington Healthplanfinder covers 10 essential health benefits.
 These include things like prescription coverage, maternity and mental health care, and laboratory services.

 Buying insurance with Washington Healthplanfinder involves four steps: